Asymptotic Floquet states of open quantum systems: The role of interaction: Existence of an effective time-independent generator

-There is a \textit{necessary} condition a map $\calP_{\mathrm{F}}$ should fulfill in order to have a generator $\calL_\eff$ of Lindblad form, which is much easier to check.
-Namely, the spectrum $\{\lambda_j\}$ of the map should not contain real negative eigenvalues (strictly speaking, of odd algebraic multiplicity); otherwise it is impossible fulfill the condition of the symmetry under complex conjugation for the spectrum of the generator \cite{wolf1}.
-Figure 4 shows the number of negative real eigenvalues \cite{eigen} as a function of the driving frequency $\omega$.
-The dependence reveals that the condition is not fulfilled in the most interesting case of non-adiabatic driving, when the asymptotic state of the dimer is sculpted by the modulations.
-Apparently, an effective stroboscopic time-independent Lindblad generator does not exist in this regime.
+Hermiticity preservation demands that the spectrum $\{\lambda_j\}$ of the map $\calP_{\mathrm{F}}$ is invariant under complex conjugation; in other words, it should consist of non-negative real eigenvalues or/and of complex conjugated pairs of eigenvalues.
+If there are \textit{negative} real-valued eigenvalues (strictly speaking, of odd algebraic multiplicity) it is impossible to fulfill the condition of the invariance of the spectrum under complex conjugation.
+This is because any branch of the logarithm of a negative real-valued number can neither produce a real number nor a complex conjugated pair.
+Figure \ref{fig:4} depicts the number of eigenvalues $\{\lambda_j\}$ with $\mathrm{Re}(\lambda_j) < -\varepsilon$ and $|\mathrm{Im}(\lambda_j)| < \varepsilon$, $\varepsilon = 10^{-7}$, as a function of the driving frequency $\omega$.
+The dependence reveals that the condition is not fulfilled in the most interesting case of non-\textit{adiabatic} and non-\textit{diabatic} driving, when the asymptotic state of the dimer is sculpted by the modulations.
+Apparently, an effective stroboscopic time-independent Lindblad generator does not exist in this parameter region.